 - c.
 Carefully read all tags, decals, and markings on the pump assembly, and perform all duties indicated. - d.
 Check levels and lubricate as necessary.
 Refer to LUBRICATION in the MAINTENANCE AND REPAIR section of this manual and perform duties as instructed. - e.
-Check all special engine modifications such as spark arresting muffler, fuel guard and roll cage for loose mounting hardware.
-Check for and install the rubber foot mounting kit and spark arresting muffler that are shipped loose. - f.
 If the pump and engine have been stored for more than 12 months, some of the components or lubricants may have exceeded their maximum shelf life.
-These must be inspected or replaced to ensure maximum pump service.
+These must be inspected or replaced to ensure maximum pump service. - f.
+Check all special engine modifications such as spark arresting muffler, fuel guard and handle assembly for loose mounting hardware.